 - Wall-mounted ceramic or stone composite basin, integrating the bowl and bench

-- Bench or wall-mounted basin mixers or taps, and
+- Bench or wall-mounted basin mixers or taps

 Once you have some design elements sorted, you can focus on colours and materials!

-Choose a Bathroom Vanity Style to Suit You and Your Home
+Choose a Bathroom Vanity to Reflect Your Style

 Whether it is a modern white bathroom vanity, or something more rustic using timber finishes, the bench top, cabinetry and handles all contribute to the overall style.